WSIB Claims and Appeals: What You Need to Know

 - Your injury or disease no longer affects your ability to return to work; or

-- Your no longer losing pay; or
+- You’re no longer lose pay; or

-- The day you reach 65 years if you were less than 63-years-old the day of your injury; or
+- The day you reach 65 years if you were less than 63 years old the day of your injury; or

-- 2 years after the date of your injury, if you were 63 years old or older the day of your injury.
+- 2 years after the date of your injury, if you were 63 years old or older on the day of your injury.

 Can WSIB force me to go back to work?

 Yes.
 Going back to work after a work-related injury would be advised based on medical reports.
-Post a successful recovery if you feel medically fit or in a better state to at least hold and perform modified duties then as per WSIB guidelines you are obligated to get tested for functional abilities by a medical professional and submit Functional Abilities Form for Early and Safe Return to Work (PDF) form to WSIB.
+Post a successful recovery if you feel medically fit or in a better state to at least hold and perform modified duties then as per WSIB guidelines you are obligated to get tested for functional abilities by a medical professional and submit the Functional Abilities Form for Early and Safe Return to Work (PDF) form to WSIB.
 It is the WSIB’s responsibility to assist you with return-to-work services and if needed, provide help to arrange suitable work.
 Even Your Employer is obligated to accommodate your return to work with the same or with modified duties.

 You should be aware of your process.
 If you choose not to cooperate, it could affect your benefits.
 Penalties for non-co-operation can include an initial non-co-operation penalty.
-If you receive this penalty, you will have your wage-loss benefits reduced by 50 per cent.
+If you receive this penalty, you will have your wage-loss benefits reduced by 50 percent.
 This penalty comes into effect 10 business days after the date of our written notice that is:

 - If you are still not cooperating 14 calendar days after the initial non-co-operation penalty comes into effect, we can suspend all your wage-loss benefits.